2012 NHRA Full Throttle Drag Racing Series season: Schedule

-2 Finals postponed to Monday.
-Pro Stock Motorcycle competed at Reading, but the finals were not held because of rain.
-The two finalists raced for the title during one of the qualifying session at The Strip at Las Vegas Motor Speedway's Big O Tires Nationals on October 27.
-Eddie Krawiec was declared the winner of Reading.

 Notable events

 Gateway Motorsports Park has reopened with former IndyCar Firestone Indy Lights driver Curtis Francois as the track owner, rejoining the NHRA schedule with the Midwest Nationals and featuring all four Professional race categories.

 Top Fuel driver Hillary Will announced a return to the Full Throttle racing series, beginning at the Gatornationals on March 8.
 She will pilot the Dote Racing top-fuel dragster.

 Pro Stock driver Jeg Coughlin announced he will return to Pro Stock category in 2012 with Fiat's Mopar brand of auto parts along with JEGS in a 2012 Dodge Avenger.

 The 2012 Chevrolet Camaro Pro Stock will be legal as of the 2012 Tire Kingdom Gatornationals.